camerond/camerondaigle/posts/three-types-of-meetings.md

 ### Decision Meetings: Devolution

-Here's your devolution point, bringing us full circle to the top.
+Here's your devolution point, which points us right back to our first meeting

-Did you just get out of a meeting where the team had a conflict or issue but no decision was made?
-You were probable subject to a Pretty Terrible Status Meeting.
-Or, maybe someone took notes and is going to adjust something, in which case that person probably has a sour taste in their mouth from having to experience a Stressful Feedback Meeting.
+type:  If your decision meeting ends without a decision, congrats, you've just experienced an Unsatisfying Status Meeting.

+Decision meetings may be the rarest type of _explicitly_ defined meetings, but "syncs" or "alignment" meetings (decision meetings) that don't reach a decision point (bad status meetings) are probably the _most_ common meeting to glut your calendar, and wear you out.

-Either way, you sure as hell didn't get a decision made that helps the team feel satisfied, empowered, and focused.
+It's also possible that, while a decision wasn't made, someone gave some feedback that led someone else to go back and adjust something afterward, which means they were just subject to a Stressful Feedback Meeting.
+But even in this case where the meeting _did_ affect some amount of change, you sure as hell didn't get a _decision made together_ in a way that helps the team feel satisfied, empowered, and focused.

 ## I Promised You An Infographic